 The ISO TC211 Geometry model is defined in ISO 19107:2003.
 While there is a new version of this standard, it has not been widely implemented.
 Therefore, the 2003 version has been used in this Standard.

 The ISO Geometry Model can represent very complex geometries.
-Much more complex than are needed for a POI.
-Therefore, POI geometries are restricted to Points, lines, and Polygons.
+Much more complex than needed for expressing a POI.
+Therefore, POI geometry types are restricted to Points, lines, and Polygons.
 Figure 4 provides a UML model of the classes from ISO 19107 which are applicable to POIs.

 Figure 4 — Geometry Model